CyrusWarner/Dinosaurs-And-Robots-Python/README.md

 :heavy_check_mark: Completed functionality for choosing a robot or a dinosaur

-:heavy_check_mark: Completed functioanlity for displaying which side(Robot Or Dinosaur) won the round
+:heavy_check_mark: Completed functionality for displaying which side(Robot Or Dinosaur) won the round

 :heavy_check_mark: Completed functionality for displaying the game is over and if the user would like to play again